Properties

 - View labels - Specify the font, size, font treatment and color of all view labels

-- Exploded lines - Specify the width and color of the exploded lines of the exploded view
+Specify the thickness and color of the exploded lines of the exploded view, as well as the spacing of the dashes.

 Specify defaults here for: